 A: All cash flows are to be assessed under reasonably possible outcomes.
 Therefore, unless commutation is expected in the scenario being evaluated, it should not be assumed in the calculation.
 Further, the assumptions used in a scenario must be internally consistent and economically rational in order for that scenario’s outcome to be considered reasonably possible.

-16. Q: What interest rate should be used in each evaluated scenario to make the present value calculation?

-A: A reasonable and appropriate rate is required, which generally would reflect the expected timing of payments to the reinsurer and the duration over which those cash flows are expected to be invested by the reinsurer.

-17. Q: SSAP No. 62R refers to payment schedules and accumulating retentions from multiple years as features that delay timely reimbursement of claims.
+16. Q: SSAP No. 62R refers to payment schedules and accumulating retentions from multiple years as features that delay timely reimbursement of claims.
 Does the presence of those features generally prevent a contract from meeting the conditions for reinsurance accounting?

 A: Yes.
 Payment schedules and accumulating retentions from multiple years are contractual features inherently designed to delay the timing of reimbursement to the ceding entity.
 Regardless of what a particular feature might be called, any feature that can delay timely reimbursement violates the conditions for reinsurance accounting.
 Transfer of insurance risk requires that the reinsurer’s payments to the ceding entity depend on and directly vary with the amount and timing of claims settled under the reinsured contracts.
 Contractual features that can delay timely reimbursement prevent this condition from being met.
 Therefore, any feature that may affect the timing of the reinsurer’s reimbursement to the ceding entity should be closely scrutinized.